MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 ### Visualize your data

 Next, give your data some time to get from your system to Logz.io, and then open Kibana.
-You should see logs (with the type _eventhub_) filling up your dashboards.
+You should see data (with the type _eventhub_) filling up your dashboards.
 For more information on how to create dashboards, see [Creating the Perfect Kibana Dashboard](https://logz.io/blog/perfect-kibana-dashboard/).

-From there, you can query for specific log data in the **Discover** tab, or create Kibana objects to visualize your data in the **Visualize** tab.
+From there, you can query for specific data in the **Discover** tab, or create Kibana objects to visualize your data in the **Visualize** tab.

 ## Clean up resources